October 22, 2021

 Overconfidence may now be a bigger problem than complacency.
 Recently Raef Meeuwisse wrote in Infosecurity Magazine that “all organizations now want agility.
 They want innovation.
 They want to work from home, fix servers from thousands of miles away or ditch servers entirely, release updates to critical applications on a daily basis — and they want to do all of it as quickly and inexpensively as possible.”
 It seems the tide is turning, and now there are longer lists of desired capabilities than ever before.

-Most small and medium sized businesses have real cyber vulnerabilities or exploitable technology risks.
+SMB Business Owner Overconfidence in Cybersecurity is not new.
+Regardless, most small and medium sized businesses have real cyber vulnerabilities or exploitable technology risks.
 Identifying and communicating these risks in language that SMBs (and their agents) understand, is vitally important to making them more resilient.
 Sometimes, having impartial professionals setting clients straight in jargon-free, clearly articulated methods is the way to get the best business outcomes.
 Complacency and overconfidence remain problematic in the industry.